 On your first day of school, the school International Student Coordinator will meet you.
 The school will conduct an orientation program with you, introduce you to other students and school staff responsible for international students, take you for a tour of the school, help you select subjects and help you to buy your school uniform.

 Find out more about Student arrival and orientation.

 Will somebody meet me at the airport when I arrive in Queensland?

 Yes, the first time you arrive in Queensland, an airport meet and greet service is provided between the hours of 6.00 am and 9.00 pm as part of your program fees for no additional cost to international students.
 This service is not available to students commencing in primary school.
 Please check with your airline about their requirements for travel by unaccompanied minors.
 If you want to be met on arrival you need to complete an Arrival Details form.
 This form will be sent to you with your Confirmation of Enrolment.

 What do Australian students do in their free time?

-There are many activities available to students outside of school, such as joining sports clubs (soccer, rugby, basketball, volleyball, skating, swimming, surfing, dancing, etc) or visiting the numerous public parks for picnics, swimming, walking, hiking, and cycling.
+There are many activities available to students outside of school, such as joining sports clubs (soccer, rugby, basketball, volleyball, skating, swimming, surfing, dancing, etc.) or visiting the numerous public parks for picnics, swimming, walking, hiking, and cycling.
 Queensland is also well-known for its national parks and beaches, as well as its thriving music and arts scene, allowing students to enjoy cinema, theatre and concert events.
 There are also many shopping malls that cater for all types of interests.

 What will I do during the school holidays?

-EQI runs holiday adventure programs to various destinations to offer international students the opportunity to travel and see other parts of Australia.
+EQI arranges holiday adventure programs to various destinations to offer international students the opportunity to travel and see other parts of Australia.
 These programs are fully supervised by state school staff and include fun activities for young people.